 I love bread and all, but I also love being unique.
 This non traditional stuffing is packed with protein from the quinoa base, plus has a perfect combination of flavors.
+It's the perfect holiday side dish!

 Thanksgiving is a day where all the things must happen.
 If you're anything like me, you take on too much, so the cooking marathon begins at the crack of dawn and lasts until the guests arrive.
 And then you are almost too tired to enjoy yourself.
 That's a lie, I always enjoy food.